sophia-parbatani/AccidentalOD_Deaths/README.md

 # Our Questions and why they are important
 1) __Is there a trend among age and sex relevant to drug that causes the OD?__

- -Clusters of a population often frequent the same areas/activities
+ - Clusters of a population often frequent the same areas/activities

--Ex.)
+- Ex.)
 16 yr old male/female – this cluster commonly attends high school

--Targeted resources/intervention for the specific drug affecting given population the most
+- Targeted resources/intervention for the specific drug affecting given population the most

 2) __What proportion of total accidental ODs show traces of fentanyl in the tox screen?
 Does this vary by county?__